Intel says sales hit by hard drive shortage

 Intel said non-GAAP gross margin is expected to be around 65.5 percent versus previous expectations of 66 percent.

-Intel shares were down 4.8 percent to $23.82 in afternoon trading Monday.
+Intel shares were down 5.0 percent to $23.75 in morning trading Monday.

 Verizon Communications Inc said on Tuesday it closed its $4.48 billion acquisition of Yahoo Inc's core business and that Marissa Mayer, chief executive of the internet company, had resigned.